Mojang/EducationContent/python/lesson10/activity2.md

 ```

 ## Step 1
-Make the Agent place the Redstone lamps on top of the Redstone blocks lights while walking forwards on the walkway.
+Make the Agent place the Redstone lamps on top of the Redstone blocks while walking forwards on the walkway.

 ### ~ tutorialhint
-The Agent already have all of the required blocks in its inventory.
+The Agent already has all of the required blocks in its inventory.